suzannepk/mpi_parallel/README.md

 global_dot = 22 + 38 + 38 + 22 = 120

-Now we’ll apply the same logic to building a parallel code.
-But first some information about the Message Passing Interface
+# Thinking about Local and Global Arrays and Variables

 MPI is **distributed memory parallelism** meaning we need to trasnfer all or some of the data to the memory assocated with each process.

 We could give each process a full copy of the array again, but it is a much better use of memory and more efficient for data transfer if we distribute only the parts of the array that each process works on to the memory associated with that process.

- MPI’s job is to distribute the global arrays into local chunks, so each process only stores and works on its own small part to track the interations in that small part, we will setup local indicies for the loops.
+ MPI’s job is to distribute the global arrays into local chunks, so in many cases, each process only stores and works on its own small part in its own pool of memory.
+To track the interations in that small part, we will setup local indicies for the loops.

-We determine how big each process’s chunk will be by the number of Elements, N, divided by the number of processes:

-chunk_size = N / P

-In the example we ahave been following this is:

-8 / 4 = 2

-So for that example, that means
+So for the example we have been following, that means
 ## Work Division for Dot Product

 | Index Range (Global) | Rank | Local Index | Operation (Global Index)  | Operation (Local Index)                             | Calculation  | Result |